Creative Ideas for Your Mantel

 Flat-panel TVs often find a place above a fireplace.
 But the look can disrupt the fireplace's decorative facade.
 Reclaim your fireplace's appearance by recessing the unit into the wall behind the fireplace and enclosing it with bifold doors.
 Here, the doors are clad in beaded board to match the coffered ceiling.

-With built-in cabinetry on either side of this fireplace, the mantel extends the entire length of the wall.
+With built-in cabinetry on either side of this fireplace, this mantel extends the entire length of the wall.
 A mirror and two sconces are used to emphasize the middle of the wall and fireplace.
-Leaning pictures and seaside treasures give personality to the mantel while a color palette of green, white, and brown coordinates the ensemble and units the display to the rest of the room’s scheme.
+Leaning pictures and natural treasures give personality to the mantel while a color palette of green, white, and brown coordinates the ensemble and units the display to the rest of the room’s scheme.

 A large, graphic painting transforms this timeworn mantel for a look that embodies both country and modern mantel decor ideas.
 Neutral objects such as a brown jug, a small basket, and found objects let the painting be the center of attention while still making the mantel feel complete.
 The mix of textures within the ensemble adds dimension to the monochromatic color palette.

 Add character to your fireplace wall with molding.
 Paint molding pieces the same color as the wall and install in rectangular shapes that fill the space around your fireplace.
 In this living room, one large rectangle "frames" the space above the mantel, while a narrow rectangle on each side of the fireplace fills the space and draws the eye upward.